Death of Thomas Kelly: Reforms

-There was widespread community backlash at the death of Kelly and NSW drinking laws came under heavy scrutiny.
-The death of Daniel Christie in 2014 also contributed to growing demand for law reform.
-In response to mounting pressure, the NSW government committed to introducing "one-punch" laws to regulate and deter alcohol-fueled violence.
-On the 5 February 2014, the government passed the Crimes and Other Legislation Amendment (Assault and Intoxication) Bill 2014 (NSW).
-The legislation introduced a minimum eight-year sentence for alcohol-related assaults causing death, 10:00pm closing times for bottle shops and 1:30am lockouts and 3:00am closing times for all licensed venues within the CBD and Kings Cross.
+There was widespread community backlash at the death of Kelly, and NSW drinking laws came under heavy scrutiny.

+The death of Daniel Christie in 2014 also contributed to the growing demand for law reform.
+In response to mounting pressure, the NSW government committed to introducing "one-punch" laws to regulate and deter alcohol-fuelled violence.
+On 5 February 2014, the government passed the Crimes and Other Legislation Amendment (Assault and Intoxication) Bill 2014 (NSW).
+The legislation introduced a minimum eight-year sentence for alcohol-related assaults causing death, 10:00 pm closing times for bottle shops and 1:30 am lockouts, and 3:00 am closing times for all licensed venues within the CBD and Kings Cross.
 These changes exempted the Star Casino, which has one of the highest violence rates in Sydney.
-Police were also given the power to search any persons suspected of committing a drug or alcohol-fueled offence.
+Police were also given the power to search any persons suspected of committing a drug or alcohol-fuelled offence.
 Barry O'Farrell, the NSW Premier at the time, said of the reforms "I'm confident that the package that cabinet approved yesterday will make the difference and start the change that the community seeks to have implemented".
 Those in support of mandatory sentencing argue that it provides legal consistency, incapacitation and general deterrence.

-Since 2014, there has been a 26% reduction in alcohol-fueled violence in lockout zones.
+In a 2019 report, it was stated that since 2014, there has been a 26% reduction in alcohol-fuelled violence in lockout zones.
 However this has coincided with a 17% increase in assaults outside these areas.

 In 2016, the NSW government declared that it would be adjusting lockout laws for live music venues by half an hour.

 In May 2019, the NSW parliamentary committee announced it would review Sydney's lockout laws.
-The commission will determine if the laws require maintenance in order to balance both a safe city and the need for a nighttime economy.
+The commission will determine if the laws require maintenance to balance both a safe city and the need for a nighttime economy.
 Premier Gladys Berejiklian said of the review, "after five years of operation, it makes sense for us to now take stock and examine whether any further changes should be made".